splunk/observability-workshop/content/en/tko/session-5/docs/check-new-navigator.md

 The last option, is the Find Outliers based on historical analytics of your clusters based on what is selected in the `colored by` box.

 This view is better used when you view all or a selection of you cluster.
 It will give you a quick insight which of your clusters are behaving differently than  they do normally and may need further investigation.

-You may not see relevant info, the clusters in this workshop are short lived and have not send enough meaningful data for the historical analytics to detect deviations.
+You may not see relevant info, the clusters in this workshop are short lived and may haven't send enough meaningful data for the historical analytics to detect deviations.

 ### 1.3 The K8s cluster detail Pane